Tag: Mathias Method

 Carbs are the #1 source for fuel in the body.

+The main function of carbohydrates is to supply the body with energy, and they are also the only fuel source for the brain.
+Our body does not “need” carbohydrates to survive, but they are vital for optimal performance in all forms of athletes, as well as everyday life.
 The amount of carbohydrates required for optimal health and performance is different for everyone, based on body weight and activity level, but we all need that fast-acting energy source to be at our best.

 Many diets focus on manipulating carbohydrates for different purposes.
 These are effective as long as you are using the right amount of fuel for your needs, and not forgetting about your health.